anand-harsh/finance-manager/README.md

 Note: finance-manager-main is name of zip file downloaded

-# Don't for give star on this project :)
+# Don't forget to give star on this project :)